pinkishgem/WordPress-tailwindcss-starter-theme/README.md

 Built to be hacked and slashed to a developer's delight.

+## Last Update Oct.
+27 2021

+Added the function inc/add-classes.php.
+It will grab elements in the content of a WordPress post or page and add designated classes to it.
+Built in functions are to fix image and figure displays.
+Also has a feature to make tables display with styles.

 ## Built With

 * [Underscores for WordPress](http://www.underscores.me) - Shredded an Underscores build to integrate it with Tailwinds and ensure it's ready to go from the ground up